fkie-cad/friTap/README.md

 # friTap

 The goal of this project is to help researchers to analyze traffic encapsulated in SSL or TLS.
-For details have a view into the [OSDFCon webinar slides](assets/friTapOSDFConwebinar.pdf).
+For details have a view into the [OSDFCon webinar slides](assets/friTapOSDFConwebinar.pdf) or in [this blog post](https://lolcads.github.io/posts/2022/08/fritap/).

 This project was inspired by [SSL_Logger](https://github.com/google/ssl_logger ) and currently supports all major operating systems (Linux, Windows, Android).
 More platforms and libraries will be added in future releases.